spacetelescope/mosviz/docs/readingindata.rst

 MOSViz is a Glue plugin so we'll write our own `Custom Data Loaders
 <http://glueviz.org/en/stable/customizing_guide/customization.html#custom-data-loaders>`_
 to read data.
-All we need to do is write a function which takes a filename as input and returns a glue `Data` object.
+All we need to do is write a function which takes a filename as input and returns a glue `~glue.core.data.Data` object.
 For this example, we have three different types of data: a 1D Spectrum, a 2D spectrum, and a cutout image.

 1D Spectrum Reader